-The Sellaronda ski circuit complete guide
+The Sellaronda ski circuit guide

-A guide to the Sellaronda ski circuit
+A guide to the Italian Sellaronda ski circuit

 The Sellaronda connects Alta Badia, Val Gardena, Arabba and Canazei.
 It’s a firm favourite because you get a variety of runs - long and wide blues and reds but a few slightly steeper reds too, plus spectacular views of the Dolomite rock faces and a real sense of travelling through different valleys in one day.
+So, if you’re staying in the Dolomites and want to tick a big route off your list, here’s everything you need to know.

 - Distance: about 44 km around the circuit (around half of that is actual ski piste; the rest is lift links).